 By disappointment media Staff

-What are your favorite performances of 2019?
+What were your favorite performances of 2020?
 Let us know!

 The Snake Hole

 Retrospectives, opinion pieces, awards commentary, personal essays, and any other type of article that isn't a traditional review or interview.